 Many people want more input and oversight of the process they’re going through.
 They want a collaborative relationship with their advocate.

 Good legal designs will bolster this person to understand what’s going on, and be strategic in making their way through it.
 Give them more tools to comprehend the legal system, spin out scenarios about how it can play out, and to work with their lawyers.

 2. Provide process-based views of legal work

 Presenting the legal design as a process means laying the pathways and steps out systematically from a user’s perspective — a to b to c, all the way to the resolution point z.
-Rather than describing what you’re offering just in paragraphs or in abstract, get concrete and process-based, presenting it like a board game of how a person would proceed from start to finish.
+Rather than describing what you’re offering just in paragraphs or in abstract terms, get concrete and process-based, presenting it as a board game of how a person would proceed from start to finish.

 The metaphor of a journey is a powerful and resonant one for laypeople encountering the legal system.
 A good legal design will use this journey metaphor, and clearly show what the user’s given path is, so the user will understand what’s happening, where it might lead, and who is doing what.

 3. Foster a collaborative relationship between the person and the advocate